 CHIEF EXECUTIVE OFFICER

-His extensive experience in the CRO industry and his biomarker expertise combined to a quality-oriented mindset (previously a certified Quality Assurance auditor for clinical and central laboratories) made possible THB’s high-end scientific positioning.
+Pascal’s extensive experience in the CRO industry and his biomarker expertise (analytical & clinical validation) combined with a quality-oriented mindset (developed as a certified Quality Assurance auditor for European clinical and central laboratories) made possible THB’s high-end scientific positioning.

 HICHAM LAHLOU, PHD, MBA

 Dr Hicham Lahlou joined the company in 2013 and has since successfully led over 100 clinical biospecimen procurement projects.
 In addition to his customer services manager function, he plays a key role in the implementation of THB corporate development strategy, growing both the customer portfolio and the partnered biobanks and clinical sites network.

 Hicham holds a PhD in cellular and molecular pharmacology from the University of Toulouse (France).
 Prior to joining THB, Hicham was a Research Associate at the McGill University Cancer Centre where he was in charge of studying the molecular mechanisms involved in the HER2/neu oncogene-induced mammary tumorigenesis.
 In 10 years of academic research, he has successfully managed several research projects related to pancreatic and breast cancer that have led to numerous international publications in top tier scientific journals.
 He received his MBA from the Hautes Études Commerciales Business School of Montreal where he perfected his project management and customer relationship management skills.

 Hicham is a solutions-driven individual, he excels at finding operational and contractual solutions suitable for all stakeholders in biospecimen procurement.